Apply Now

 The Informed Consent Form (ICF) is the document that contains all of the information a subject needs to decide about participation.
 The FDA does not dictate specific language required for the ICF but does require certain basic elements to be included.
 Here is a list of some of the required elements:

-• A statement that states the study is research
+• A statement declaring the study is research

 • Expected duration